SGDInstitute/apollo/content/collections/pages/mblgtacc/schedule.md

           -
             type: text
             text: 'Please know that this schedule may be adjusted slightly as details are confirmed.
 All times listed in Central Daylight Time.'
       -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Most programming will be available both in-person and virtually.
+Additional details will be posted on this page as they are finalized.'
+      -
         type: heading
         attrs: